csci104/site/homework/hw1/index.md

 ## Submission Files

 Ensure you add/commit/push all your source code files, `Makefile`, and written problem files.
-Do **NOT** add push any test suite folder/files that we provide from any folder other than the `resources/{{page.hwpath}}` repo.
+Do **NOT** commit/push any test suite folder/files that we provide from any folder other than the `resources/{{page.hwpath}}` repo.

 {% include commit-reclone.md %}